Bachmann1234/java9_kernel/README.md

-# java9_kernel (broken)
+# java9_kernel
 An ipython kernel for java 9.
-Recent releases of the kulla.jar do not seem to work as expected.
-I have tried to get it working but after several hours have failed. https://github.com/Bachmann1234/java9_kernel/issues/20
+Last tested Kulla.jar was kulla--20160821005845.jar

 ## Expectation Setting
 This is an experimental ipython kernel written with an experimental repl written for